 |Job Title:||Join Phoenix's Mortgage Broker team|

-We are looking for a pleasant Mortgage Broker who are:
+We are looking for a pleasant Mortgage Broker who is:

 Responsibilities and Key Duties

 - Work with various lenders to find the best deal for a homebuyer.